marjoriecortez/recipes/README.md

 # Egg Tart Recipe

-A recipe page about egg tarts using html and css.
+A simple recipe page of egg tarts using html and css.

-Source of recipe from https://www.thespruceeats.com/egg-tarts-recipe-5097442